 All those hormones can lead to unwanted breakouts, but some acne products are unsafe to use during pregnancy, so before you try anything, talk to your doctor.
 Prescription medications like Accutane, Retin-A and tetracycline are definite no-nos.
 And the jury’s out on over-the-counter creams, since they haven’t been tested specifically on pregnant women (yup, you find that a lot with products).
 Ingredients like benzoyl peroxide and salicylic acid can be absorbed into the bloodstream, so they’re not worth the risk either.
 “You can safely use lactic acid, tea tree oil or sulfur to treat acne,” Schweiger says.
-Don’t touch, pick or squeeze pimples—wash with a mild cleanser twice a day and use steam to clear clogged pores.
-For more on treating acne during pregnancy, go here.
+Don’t touch, pick or squeeze pimples — wash with a mild cleanser twice a day and use steam to clear clogged pores.
+Read up more on treating acne during pregnancy here.

 Dryness and the itchies

-Sorry mama-to-be, but “pregnancy glow” does not refer to a bronzed, sun-kissed complexion.
+Sorry, mom-to-be, but “pregnancy glow” does not refer to a bronzed, sun-kissed complexion.
 You should actually try to stay out of the sun as much as you can while you’re pregnant.
-That’s because your surging hormones make you susceptible to dark patches on your skin—known as melasma, or the mask of pregnancy (melasma, aka chloasma)—triggered by sun exposure.
+That’s because your surging hormones make you susceptible to dark patches on your skin — known as melasma, or the mask of pregnancy (melasma, aka chloasma) — triggered by sun exposure.
 So pull out the big floppy hat, find a beach umbrella and be diligent about wearing sunscreen with an SPF of at least 30 every day.
-“The safest sun protection to use during pregnancy is physical or mineral blocks—the ones made with either titanium dioxide or zinc oxide,” says Schweiger.
+“The safest sun protection to use during pregnancy is physical or mineral blocks — the ones made with either titanium dioxide or zinc oxide,” says Schweiger.
 “Chemical sunscreens, such as oxybenzone, homosalate and avobenzone, can potentially irritate the skin and have higher risks associated with them.”
 We know, we know: more annoying label-reading.
 But you’ll feel good knowing you made the safest choice for you and baby.

 Weird and freaky rashes